railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 The goods are now in your Output Bay, which had been defined by default in Open ERP as  *Output* , as a single package with a  *Lot Number*  of \ ``OUT:1``\  .

-To register when a carrier picks up the package, use the menu  *Inventory Control > Delivery Order > Delivery Orders to Process* .
+To register when a carrier picks up the package, use the menu :menuselection:`Inventory Control --> Delivery Order --> Delivery Orders to Process`.
 Select the appropriate line \ ``OUT:1``\   to open the  *Stock Move*  form, then click  *Move Lot* .
 Its state changes to \ ``Moved``\  .
 Packing is defined by Sales Orders so if you pack fewer packages than are on order Open ERP automatically manages the remainder for future delivery.

 To analyze stock movements that you've made during these operations use the following steps:

 	#.
-Select menu  *Inventory Control > Locations Structure*
+Select menu :menuselection:`Inventory Control --> Locations Structure`,

 	#.
 Select the first line by clicking somewhere along it (but don't click on the \ ``Locations``\  text itself) then click on the  *Print* icon above the list further over to the right.